ovh/cds/sdk/grpcplugin/actionplugin/nodejs/README.md

 $ npm link sdk-grpcplugin-cds-nodejs
 ```

-+ That's all you just have to write:
++ Now you can develop locally with the SDK (example below):

 ```javascript
 const sdk = require('sdk-grpcplugin-cds-nodejs');